 Orion 9851 SpaceProbe 130 EQ Reflector Telescope Review

-Most people find it difficult to not be fascinated by the stars at least once in their lifetime, after all they’re sitting there over your head almost every single night.
-Although the vast majority of people don’t stop to think about it the reality is that those tiny points of light in the sky are planets and stars located millions of miles, or even light years, from where you’re standing right now.
-So if you want to take the first step to understanding more about the universe around you then investing a high-quality telescope is a step in the right direction.
+Most people find it difficult to not be fascinated by the stars at least once in their lifetime, after all, they’re sitting there over your head almost every single night.
+Although the vast majority of people don’t stop to think about it the reality is that those tiny points of light in the sky are planets and stars located millions of miles, or even light-years, from where you’re standing right now.
+So if you want to take the first step to understand more about the universe around you then investing in a high-quality telescope is a step in the right direction.

 In terms of telescopes suitable for hobbyists, and professionals, Orion has been manufacturing telescopes for well over 3 decades now.
 The nice thing about investing in an Orion is that they have something in their product range to suit almost every budget, although they’re not in the business of manufacturing those cheap telescopes you’ll find in malls.
-Instead with an Orion you’re getting a real telescope and in today’s review we’re going to look at the 9851 Orion SpaceProbe 130 EQ Reflector Telescope featuring an equatorial mount.
+Instead of an Orion, you’re getting a real telescope and in today’s review, we’re going to look at the 9851 Orion SpaceProbe 130 EQ Reflector Telescope featuring an equatorial mount.

 Reflector Telescope: You’ll hear people refer to this type of telescope as a Newtonian reflector telescope, name after the physicist Isaac Newtown, and it works by using a pair of mirrors to reflect light to an eyepiece located at the side of the telescope.
 This is very different to a standard refractor telescope where the light is focused through a lens instead.
 A reflector telescope actually gives you far better views of the skies above you and it’s only when you’ve used one for the first time that you realize just what a difference a large aperture reflector ‘scope can make to your enjoyment of astronomy as a whole.
 Although it can take a little while to get used to the unique viewing angle you have from the side of this reflector telescope.